buerokratt/Installation-Guides/DB_installation.md

 ```
 create user byk with encrypted password 'PASSWORD';
 ```
-Chck if the ser `byk` has been created
+Check if the user `byk` has been created
 ```
 \du+
 ```